agersant/crystal/docs/api/script/thread_join_any.md

 # Thread:join_any

 Blocks this thread until any of several other threads runs to completion or stops.
-If any of the threads to wait on is already dead, this function is not blocking.
+If any of the threads to wait on is already dead, this function returns immediately.

 ## Usage